|

 Extreme Power.

-Try jump punch or slice then pounce: absolutely correct
+Try jump punch or slice then pounce: absolutely

 especially if bird is at 3/4 court distance and opponent is just